 Dr. Pisciotta's primary research aims to develop microbial platforms for converting wastes and abundant natural energy sources, like sunlight, into useful fuels and electricity.
 He is currently investigating electrically-directed CO2 fixation in microorganism.
 Systems and methods used include photobioreactors, bioelectrochemical systems, optical and light microscopy, molecular biology and experimental culture techniques.
 Dr. Pisciotta is also interested in pathogenic microbiology and antibiotic drug discovery.

 Dr. Schedlbauer’s research interests are in the areas of ecosystem ecology and plant ecophysiology, with a focus on carbon storage and cycling.
-Her past research has been conducted in forest and wetland ecosystems, examining topics including ecosystem responses to tropical forest fragmentation, secondary forest recovery on abandoned pastures in the tropics, and carbon exchange in Florida Everglades wetlands.
-Dr. Schedlbauer’s research occurs principally in ecosystems affected by human activities, and she is interested in research questions related to climate change, land use change, and ecosystem management.
-Students working in her lab will have the opportunity to work across scales, from the leaf to the ecosystem level, to examine topical ecological questions.
+Her research occurs principally in ecosystems affected by human activities, and she is interested in research questions related to climate change, land use change, and ecosystem management.
+Current focal areas of research include (1) investigations of carbon cycling and plant water relations in Mid-Atlantic serpentine barrens, (2) tracking environmental service restoration in experimental reforestation plots at Delaware’s Mount Cuba Center, and (3) studying plant physiological responses to a warming climate in Alaska’s Arctic tundra.
+Students working in Dr. Schedlbauer’s lab will have the opportunity to work across scales, from the leaf to the ecosystem level, to examine topical ecological questions.

 Dr. Harry M. Tiebout III (1)